 In the US at least, this is arguably the point at which the ‘Employer of Record’ was born.

 Definition of an Employer of Record (EOR)

 Put most simply, the meaning of ‘Employer of Record’ is simply the legal, official, employer of a workforce.
 In traditional employment, the Employer of Record is simply the legal entity that workers work for.

-In more sophisticated HR arrangements, such as a Professional Employer Organization’s (PEO’s) EOR solution, co-employment, or umbrella companies, the Employer of Record is a third party company.
-In these arrangements, the day-to-day work of the employee is supervised by a client company who is not the Employer of Record.
+In more sophisticated HR arrangements, such as a Professional Employer Organization’s (PEO’s) EOR solution, co-employment, or umbrella companies, the Employer of Record is a third-party company.
+In these arrangements, the day-to-day work of the employee is supervised by a client company that is not the Employer of Record.

 When operating internationally, supporting a company in their global expansion or globalization strategy, these companies are commonly referred to as ‘Global Employment Organizations‘.

 What exactly EOR means, depends on the country and industry in question.
 For example, in the US, this means that state tax authorities will have the Employe of Record registered as the employer (usually with an Employer Identification Number), and liable for withholding payroll taxes.
 An EOR may also be required to register with the state Department of Labor for unemployment taxes.
 In other countries, such as the United Kingdom, registration as the Employer of Record occurs on a national basis.